jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

     print('We have information for all sera used for the samples.')
 ```

+    We have information for all sera used for the samples.

-## Download deep sequencing data if needed
+### Download deep sequencing data if needed
-The configfile specifies whether we get the data from existing *R1* files on the Hutch server, or download the data from the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) using [dms_tools2.sra.fastqFromSRA](https://jbloomlab.github.io/dms_tools2/dms_tools2.sra.html):
+The config file specifies whether we get the data from existing *R1* files on the Hutch server, or download the data from the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) using [dms_tools2.sra.fastqFromSRA](https://jbloomlab.github.io/dms_tools2/dms_tools2.sra.html):

 ```python